YuriSizuku/psv-Onscripter/README.md

 The game directory should not contain non-asci charactors.
 See original informations in details.

-❗The hardware decoder can only decode `avc yuv420p, aac, mp4` format video.
+❗The hardware decoder in psv can only decode `avc yuv420p, aac, mp4` format video.
-If other videos, you neet to convert them in advance.  (if fails, you can remove the video to continue)
+If other videos, you need to convert them in advance.
+(If decode fails, you can also remove the video to continue the game)
+This engine will at first search the same video name with `.mp4` extension to decode.

 ``` shell
 ffmpeg -i op.mpg -c:v libx264 -c:a aac -pix_fmt yuv420p op.mp4